ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 3. Select the Rancher version
 4. Click on Create
 5. Wait for your Rancher to be created
-6. Access the details of your newly created Rancher by click on its name
+6. Access the details of your newly created Rancher by clicking on its name
 7. On the "Security and Access" section, click on "Generate access details", confirm, then click on "access Rancher UI"
 8. Copy/Paste the provided credentials on the Rancher login page.
-Note: you will to change your password at first login.
+Note: you will need to change your password at first login.
 If you lose your password you have the possibility to generate a new one by using the "Generate access details" action button.

 You now have access to the Rancher dashboard, it is designed to offer an intuitive and comprehensive view of your containerized environment.
 This web-based interface serves as your command center for orchestrating containers & clusters, visualizing cluster health, and managing various aspects of your Kubernetes infrastructure.
 Explore the navigation menu, which includes sections for clusters, projects, applications, and Rancher settings.